rafikdraoui/gruvbox-custom/README.md

 The main gain is achieved by having the vim colorscheme script be a list of "raw" `:highlight` commands instead of making function calls that dynamically build strings of highlight commands and `:execute` them.

-Further gains are made by moving filetype-specific highlights to `ftplugin`s, and by using the "raw" version of the `lightline` palette instead of dynamically building it with calls to `synIDattr()` and `hlID()`.
+Further gains are made by moving filetype-specific highlights to `ftplugin`s.

-This is done by configuring the colors and highlights in a YAML template, and using it to compile optimized versions of `colors/gruvbox-custom.vim`, `after/ftplugin/*.vim`, and `autoload/lightline/colorscheme/gruvbox_custom.vim`.
+This is done by configuring the colors and highlights in a YAML template, and using it to compile optimized versions of `colors/gruvbox-custom.vim` and `after/ftplugin/*.vim`.

 ## Caveats